Kellie Pickler: 2013–present: The Woman I Am

-Pickler's first single with Black River Entertainment, "Someone Somewhere Tonight," was released on May 14, 2013.
+Pickler's first single with Black River Entertainment, "Someone Somewhere Tonight", was released on May 14, 2013.
 After eight weeks, it reached a peak of number 49 on the Billboard Country Airplay chart in July 2013, and served as the lead-off single to Pickler's fourth album, The Woman I Am, which was released on November 11, 2013.
 Pickler wrote the title track with her husband, songwriter Kyle Jacobs.

 "Little Bit Gypsy" and "Closer to Nowhere" were released as the album's second and third singles and reached peaks of number 50 and number 59 on the Country Airplay chart, respectively.
 A promotional single, "Feeling Tonight," was made available as a digital download on June 2, 2015, but never received an official radio release.
 It was later announced in June 2016, that Pickler had parted ways with Black River.

-Dancing with the Stars

 On May 21, 2013, Pickler and Derek Hough were announced the winners of the sixteenth season of Dancing with the Stars.
 She performed a well received super sized freestyle, which scored a perfect 30 and garnered effusive praise from the dance judges.
 She performed "Little Bit Gypsy" on November 25, 2013, episode in the seventeenth season.

-VeggieTales

-In 2013, Pickler starred as Mirabelle in the fiftieth VeggieTales video, "Beauty and the Beet" released on October 14, 2014.
+In 2013, Pickler starred as Mirabelle in the fiftieth VeggieTales video, Beauty and the Beet released on October 14, 2014.
+In February 2022, Pickler began work as a DJ on SiriusXM's country music station, The Highway.